 - What do you need to pay attention to before uploading your first video?

 - Get the setup right, as it’ll help you get your audience’s attention at first sight.
 Great visuals with optimized lighting and a smooth background can help you stand out.

 - Make sure that you deliver your message essentials in the first 10 seconds of your video.

 - Be sound-off ready and shoot your video with that in mind.
-Even if your video will auto-play, it’ll most probably be without sound, so make sure you deliver your message under these circumstances.
-And add captions.
-LinkedIn offers the closed captions option, and you should make the most out of it.
+Even if your video auto-plays, it’ll most probably be without sound, so make sure you deliver your message under these circumstances.
+Add captions.
+LinkedIn offers the closed captions option, and you should make the most of it.

 - Don’t forget your calls to action.
 Based on your goals, set the appropriate CTAs to help you get the information you need, attract leads, get to know your peers, or even gather intel on prospective talent.

 - Monitor activity and always respond to comments, questions, and feedback.